 SDG Nederland(opens in new tab) is a Dutch and collective initiative of Stichting SDG Charter and OneWorld with Windesheim Honours College.

 Global Project and Change Management has obtained the special accreditations Sustainability and Small Scale and Intensive.
 The certification is carried out by the NVAO (Nederlands Vlaams Accreditatie Organisatie), an independent organization for Dutch and Flemish (Belgian) education.
 The full report can be found on the website of the NVAO(opens in new tab).

-For the 6th time in a row, we have achieved the status of Top-Rated Programme in the Selection Guide for Higher Education (Keuzegids Hoger Onderwijs).
-It means we have the best Business Administration and Management programme in the Netherlands.
-The guide is an important, independent source of information for prospective students, compiled under the supervision of the Dutch government.
+We are a Top-rated programme (source: Selection Guide for Higher Education, Keuzegids Hoger Onderwijs).
+This means we are the best Business Administration and Management programme in the Netherlands.
+The guide is an important, independent source of information, compiled under the supervision of the Dutch government.

 National Student Survey is annually conducted by studiekeuze.nl(opens in new tab), an independent website for Dutch students.
 It measures how happy students are with their degree.
-With a score of 90 out of 100, it is safe to say our students are extremely satisfied with WHC.
+With a score of 90 out of 100, it is safe to say our students are extremely satisfied!

 - Year 1 and 2: your foundation

 - This NVAO-accredited(opens in new tab) programme is hands-on: you will do internships and work on projects with companies and organizations.